cmeiklejohn/kubernetes-hello-world-example/AWS/class-task.md

 - [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/)
 - [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html)

-Regardless of which choice you make to you store your image, you will be able to run the container with Amazon Elastic Kuberrnetes Service.
+Regardless of which choice you make to you store your image, you will be able to run the container with Amazon Elastic Kubernetes Service.
 *If you need to change the name of the image, you can rebuild it using `docker build -t` with the new name.
 You must use your Andrew username as part of the image name.*

 - If you choose Docker Hub, you'll be using cmu-313's credentials, so your image will have to be named `cmu-313/<image_name>`.
 You are already logged into Docker in the VM that was provided to you.